exercism/ballerina/exercises/practice/database-large-expenses/.docs/instructions.md

 ## Problem Statement

-Go Figure needs you to find the name and department of employees with payment entries greater than a  given amount (e.g., `3000.00`).
+ABC Corp needs you to find the name and department of employees with payment entries greater than a  given amount (e.g., `3000.00`).

 Create a record named `HighPayment` to return the required data.
 The definition of the record is as follows.